SilentVoid13/Templater/docs/src/settings.md

 ## File Creation

-- `Trigger Templater on new file creation`: [Templater](https://github.com/SilentVoid13/Templater) will listen for the new file creation event, and, if it matches a rule you've set, replace every command it finds in the new file's content.
+- `Trigger Templater on new file creation`: [Templater](https://github.com/SilentVoid13/Templater) will listen for the new file creation event and will replace every command it finds in the new file's content, after applying any template rules you've set.
 This makes [Templater](https://github.com/SilentVoid13/Templater) compatible with other plugins like the Daily note core plugin, Calendar plugin, Review plugin, Note refactor plugin, etc.
   - **Warning:** This can be dangerous if you create new files with unknown / unsafe content on creation.
 Make sure that every new file's content is safe on creation.

 Once `Trigger Templater on new file creation` is enabled, the following settings become available:

 - `Excluded folders`: New files created in these folders will never trigger Templater, regardless of the matching mode.
 - `Template matching mode`: Controls how templates are matched to new files.
+Templates are applied only to empty files.
 Options:
   - **None**: Do not auto-apply templates.
 Templater will still listen for the new file creation event and replace every command it finds in the new file's content.
   - **Folder templates**: Apply templates based on folder structure.
   - **File regex templates**: Apply templates based on regex file path patterns.
+- `Only trigger for files matching a template rule`: Shown when `Template matching mode` is **Folder templates** or **File regex templates**.
+When on, Templater only acts on empty new files that match a folder or file regex template.
+New files that don't match a rule are left untouched, and any Templater commands in them are not run.
+This is intended to limit Templater's code execution, which can be dangerous with untrusted content, to just the files you've explicitly configured in settings.
+Leave this off if another plugin, such as the Daily note core plugin, writes Templater commands into new files and relies on Templater running them.

 ## Folder Templates

 Shown when `Template matching mode` is set to **Folder templates**.

-You can specify a template that will automatically be used on a selected folder and its children.
+You can specify a template that will automatically be used for empty new files created in a selected folder and its children.
 The most specific (deepest) matching folder wins, so a rule for a subfolder takes precedence over a rule for its parent.

 Add a rule for "`/`" if you need a catch-all.